POLITICAL PHILOSOPHY – A PRIMER

 [It would be wrong, I believe, to argue that Aristotle’s position leads to ‘relativism’ – that there is no way of differentiating between good and bad political systems etc. We shall see below that his recognition of differences is accompanied by a strong sense of what would be right or wrong.

-(ii) for me there is a problem with Aristotle’s view that productive knowledge – how to make things – was the lowest kind of knowledge.
-I need hardly say that this belief has persisted to modern times…
+(iii) productive knowledge – how to make things – was the lowest kind of knowledge.
+I need hardly say that this belief has persisted to modern times, and for me there

 In his Ethics, Book 1, Aristotle says: